Employment Solicitors Leicester

 Call our Employment Law Team Email our Employment Law TeamHow we can help you with employment law advice

-Our Leicester based Employment Law solicitors specialise in a wide range of employment law matters including:
+Our Leicester-based employment law solicitors specialise in a wide range of employment law matters including:

-Exit packages and settlement agreements-We can help you get an exit package or settlement agreement that provides you with the best possible outcome, without damaging the relationship with your employer
+We can help you get an exit package or settlement agreement that provides you with the best possible outcome, without damaging the relationship with your employer

-Support for senior executives and directors-We can review and help you negotiate better terms and conditions when taking up a new role and revise unfair terms or restrictions as well as negotiate a favourable settlement when you leave a role to maximise your severance package
+We can review and help you negotiate better terms and conditions when taking up a new role and revise unfair terms or restrictions as well as negotiate a favourable settlement when you leave a role to maximise your severance package.

-Knowledge and experience across all sectors and roles: We act for employees across a wide variety of industries, sectors and job roles, from junior members of staff to director level
+Knowledge and experience across all sectors and roles: we act for employees across a wide variety of industries, sectors and job roles, from junior members of staff to director level.

-Reaching a solution: We will always try to reach a solution with your employer through negotiation, however if this is not possible, we have significant experience in taking cases to court or tribunals
+Reaching a solution: we will always try to reach a solution with your employer through negotiation.
+However if this is not possible, we have significant experience in taking cases to court or tribunals.

-Keeping you updated: We know how stressful it can be when your job, and possibly your career, is at stake.
-We aim to act swiftly and efficiently and keep you updated on any progress at all stages
+Keeping you updated: we know how stressful it can be when your job, and possibly your career, is at stake.
+We aim to act swiftly and efficiently and keep you updated on any progress at all stages.

-Client satisfaction: We pride ourselves on ensuring our clients receive the best service possible
+Client satisfaction: we pride ourselves on ensuring our clients receive the best service possible.

 Can I make a claim for unfair dismissal?